-Asante studied at the University of London, earned a BA from Lafayette College, and an MFA from the UCLA School of Film and Television.
+Asante studied at the University of London, earned a B.A. from Lafayette College, and an M.F.A. from the UCLA School of Theater, Film, and Television.

-Asante has toured in over 40 countries and has lectured at Harvard, Yale, Stanford, as well as hundreds of other universities.
-He was awarded the Key to the City of Dallas, Texas.
+Asante has given distinguished lectures at Harvard, Yale, Stanford, as well as hundreds of other universities.
+He has toured in over 40 countries and was awarded the Key to the City of Dallas, Texas.

 He recently made his debut as a hip hop artist on the song “Godz N The Hood” featuring Talib Kweli.
 His inspirational story “The Blank Page” is featured in the #1 New York Times Bestseller, Chicken Soup for the Soul: 20th Anniversary Edition.